thegooddocsproject/website-hugo/README.md

 # The Good Docs Marketing Site

-A Hugo based website using the [docsy](https://github.com/google/docsy/) theme for the Good Docs Project.
+A Hugo based site using the [docsy](https://github.com/google/docsy/) theme for the [Good Docs Project](https://thegooddocsproject.dev/).

 ## Setup Local Environment